This section lists the types of vehicles that are free to tax, including historic vehicles built or first registered more than 40 years ago.

 There is no need to get an MOT for your vehicle if:

 Note: The Department for Transport (DfT) produces further guidance on historic (classic) vehicles and how they meet the MOT exemption criteria.

-There is no need to pay vehicle tax on a vehicle that was built before the 1st of January 1979.
-The same exemption applies to vehicles first registered before the 8th of January 1979.
+There is no need to pay vehicle tax on a vehicle that was built before the 1st of January 1980.
+The same exemption applies to vehicles first registered between the 1st and the 7th of January 1980.

 You would need to put your vehicle into the 'historic tax class' (tax exemption) to stop paying road fund tax (see below).